Battle of Kütahya–Eskişehir: The battle

-After their halt in the second Battle of Inonu, the Greek staff decided to make a new offense to capture the cities of Afyonkarahisar, Kütahya and Eskişehir with their inter-connecting rail-lines.
+After their halt in the second Battle of Inonu, the Greek staff decided to launch a new offensive to capture the cities of Afyonkarahisar, Kütahya and Eskişehir with their inter-connecting rail-lines.
 King Constantine arrived in Anatolia to inspire the soldiers and to command the attack.

 The Greek Army managed to break through the Turkish resistance and occupied the towns of Kara Hisâr-ı Sahib (in March), and later (in July) Kütahya and Eskişehir (Dorylaion in Greek), together with their inter-connecting rail-lines.

-The Turks despite their defeat managed to avoid encirclement and made a strategic retreat on the east of Sakarya river.
+The Turks, despite their defeat, managed to avoid encirclement and made a strategic retreat to the east of Sakarya river.
 On August 5, 1921 İsmet Pasha was replaced by Birinci Ferik Fevzi Pasha as the Minister of the General Staff (Erkân-ı Harbiye-i Umumiye Reis Vekili) of the Ankara government after his failure to check the Greek offensive.

 The State and Greek army leadership, including King Constantine, Prime Minister Dimitrios Gounaris, and General Anastasios Papoulas, met at Kütahya where they debated the future of the campaign.
 The Greeks, buoyed by their victory, failed to appraise rationally the strategic situation that favoured the defending side; instead, in the overall climate of enthusiasm, the leadership was polarised into the risky decision to pursue an engagement with the Turks on their last line of defence, close to Ankara.
-Only few voices supported a defensive stance, but they were not heard.
+Only a few voices supported a defensive stance, but they were not heard.

 After a delay of almost a month, that gave adequate time to the Turks to organise their defences, 7 of the Greek divisions marched to Sakarya River.